 Certain computer misconduct is prohibited under Massachusetts law and is, therefore, subject to criminal penalties.
 Such misconduct includes knowingly gaining unauthorized access to a computer system or database, falsely obtaining electronic services or data without payment of required charges, and destroying electronically processed, stored, or in-transit data.

-Registered Extension School students have access to the University’s electronic resources.
-In addition, degree and diploma candidates with Harvard ID cards have access to Harvard libraries.
+Registered Extension School students have access to the University’s electronic resources and are eligible to obtain a class participant library card for access to Harvard libraries.
+Degree candidates and premedical program participants with Harvard student ID cards also have access to Harvard libraries.
 To preserve the collections and to ensure ongoing access to them, library users are expected to respect the rules and regulations for use of library materials and property and to assist in the protection of library materials.
 Every library user has a responsibility to safeguard the integrity of library resources; respect the restrictions on access to and the use of those resources; report the theft, destruction, or misuse of library resources by others; respect the rights of others to the quiet use of the library; and respect the authority of the librarians and staff.

 The following is prohibited: the use of licensed materials for commercial purposes, including the sale of licensed materials; printing or downloading significant portions of licensed online resources; permitting anyone other than authorized users to use the licensed materials; modifying or creating derivative work of the licensed materials without permission of the licensor; removing, obscuring, or modifying any copyright or other notices included in the licensed materials; unauthorized removal of materials or property from the library; destruction, defacement, or abuse of library materials or property; and use of library privileges for reasons other than academic pursuits.
 Users are individually responsible for compliance with these terms.